Contents

 General PGC Operating Rules

-The PGC is designated as a no smoking facility.
+• The PGC is designated as a non-smoking

-These facilities are to be used only in support of PGC Research.
-The PGC is not to be used as a replacement of laboratory, service, etc. facilities in other buildings.
-Material and equipment from field research is not to be brought into the PGC for processing and/or storage.
+• These facilities are to be used only in support of research.
+The PGC is not to be used as a replacement for other laboratories, services, etc.

-The PGC Manager is responsible for overall operations, application of policies and training of project leader in use of the facilities.
+• The PGC Manager is responsible for overall operations, application of policies, and training of project leaders in use of the facilities.

-Use your space effectively.
-Failure to use space effectively will be grounds for reassignment.
+• Use your space effectively.
+Failure to use space effectively may be grounds for reassignment.

-When sharing growth facility space, individual researchers will not interfere with other studies being conducted in the facility; this includes watering, lighting, temperature control, and other environmental factors.
+• When sharing facility space, individual researchers will not interfere with other studies being conducted in the facility; this includes watering, lighting, temperature control, and other environmental factors.

-The temperature and light conditions for each greenhouse section will be set for the researcher by the PGC Manager.
+• The conditions for each greenhouse will be set for the researcher by Staff.

 Space Use